Exam Centre

 EngSci students are responsible for keeping the EngSci Common Rooms clean and tidy!
 Eat only in the designated areas and clean up any mess you make.
 There are recycling and waste bins in each room—use them!
 Do not do anything that would leave stains or permanent marks on common room facilities, including the furniture.

 Respect others who share the space.
 When partaking in loud activities in the back room (e.g. watching movies, playing foosball), close the doors so others can study in the front.
 Talking is of course allowed, and collaboration is encouraged, but limit your volume to avoid disturbing others.
-The common room also shares a wall with the EngSci office and boisterous shouting disturbs work there.
+The common room also shares a wall with the EngSci office and boisterous activities disturbs work there.

 Regarding security, thefts have happened in these rooms.
 Never leave your belongings unattended.
 Do not let anyone you don’t know into the common room, and do not prop the door open.
 U of T buildings are open to the public much of the week.
 Never leave valuables unattended because laptops have been stolen.
 This applies to U of T spaces in general.